gizem-akman/gizem-akman.github.io/content/publication/akma-for-secure-multi-access-edge-computing-mobility-in-5g/index.md

   - Philip Ginzboorg
   - Valtteri Niemi
 doi: 10.1007/978-3-031-10542-5_30
+publication: In International Conference in Computational Science and Its Applications – ICCSA 2022 Workshops
 abstract: Multi-Access Edge Computing (MEC) extends the cloud computing capabilities to the edge of the 5G network.
 The current 3rd Generation Partnership Project (3GPP) and European Telecommunications Standard Institute